crowdwave/checkpoint401/README.md

 ## What is a Forward Auth Server?

-A forward authentication (auth) server is a specialised web server that handles authentication on behalf of another server.
-It acts as an intermediary, verifying user credentials before allowing access to protected resources.
-A forward auth server is used in conjunction with reverse proxies like Caddy, NGINX, and Traefik to enhance security and simplify authentication management.
+A forward auth server is a specialised web server that handles authentication on behalf of another server.
+It acts as an intermediary, verifying permissions for requests to access to protected resources.
+A forward auth server is used in conjunction with reverse proxies like Caddy, NGINX, and Traefik to enhance security and simplify auth management.

 ## Why separate authentication from the application server?